-The following permissions are available for each entity currently supported by permission profiles (projects, reports, dashboards, portfolios, assets, filters):
+The following permissions are available for each entity currently supported by permission profiles:

-View - allows user to view the selected entity/sections.
-With project permissions, you will see similar View/Create/Edit/Delete permissions, but with regard to each project section (such as Details, Tasks, Settings, Notes, and so on).
+View - Allows user to view the selected entity/sections.
 See Using Profile-Based Permissions for Projects

-Additional permissions for the Resource entity if using Centralized Staffing:
+Additional permissions for the Resource entity if using Managed Staffing:

 Propose - allows users to propose resources to fulfill demand from their pool of resources